 As a result, I discover many new ways to prepare them.
 Additionally, this gives me the opportunity to learn more about a given vegetable.

 (It’s important to note that cucumbers flower and contain seeds, they are actually fruits, not vegetables.)

 Subsequently, this season I learned about the many health benefits of cucumbers and what to do with them if you have too many.

 Initially, I thought cucumbers lacked any real nutritional value or exceptional health benefits.

 Because cucumbers are not leafy greens, like spinach, or dense root vegetables, like broccoli, I took it for granted that they are basically a free food that makes delicious pickles and adds crunch to salads.

 I was wrong!

-Ways cucumbers can benefit your aging body.
+Nutritional benefits of cucumbers for your aging body.